nkestrel/mediaurltimestamper/README.md

 Anywhere the link goes the timestamp conveniently goes with it.

-**Supported websites (HTML5)**: Youtube, SoundCloud, Vimeo, Twitch, Vidme, DailyMotion, PBS, BBC iPlayer, Hearthis.at
+**Supported websites (HTML5)**: Youtube, SoundCloud, Vimeo, Twitch, Vidme, DailyMotion, PBS, BBC iPlayer, Hearthis.at.

 Some of these websites already have resume capabilities but require cookies or local storage to be retained.
 Some also need you to be logged in with